Chamindasl/ml-as1/README.md

 From the Root folder of the project execute the following command to run all unit tests.

 `python -m unittest -v`

 ## Running Application
 From the Root folder of the project execute the following command to run the Application

+`python main.py`

+## Configurations
+All the configurations are defined in `definitions.py` file

+### Scatter Plots
+Generally generating scatter plots takes longer time.
+Good general purpose computer (I7, 32GB RAM) takes 3 to 5 minutes.
+For low end computers it is recommended to trun OFF generating scatter plots by setting following configuration `GENERATE_SCATTER_PLOT = False`

+Note that parameter is `True` by default